Paulshof

-Paulshof is a suburb of Johannesburg, South Africa.
-It is located in Region 2 and Region 3.
+Paulshof is a suburb of Sandton, South Africa.
+It is located in Region A of the City of Johannesburg Metropolitan Municipality.

 The village of Paulshof is bounded by the Western Bypass on the South, Leeuwkop Estate on the North, Sunninghill on the East and Lone Hill on the West.

 Paulshof is known as the "Garden Village of the North" by locals due to its proximity to green spaces such as the Rietfontein Nature Reserve.

 Places of interest in the suburb include: